ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The following properties can be used during Protocol and Path selection:

 * Reliable Data Transfer:
-  This boolean property specifies whether the application needs the transport protocol to ensure that data is received completely and without corruption on the other side.
+  This boolean property specifies whether the application wishes to use a transport protocol that that provides mechanisms to help ensure that all data is received and without corruption on the other side.
 This also entails being notified when a Connection is closed or aborted.
 This property applies to Connections and Connection Groups.
 This is a strict requirement.
 The default is to enable Reliable Data Transfer.

 * Preservation of data ordering:
-  This boolean property specifies whether the application needs the transport protocol to assure that data is received by the application on the other end in the same order as it was sent.
+  This boolean property specifies whether the application wishes to use a transport protocol that provides mechanisms to ensure that data is received by the application on the other end in the same order as it was sent.
 This property applies to Connections and Connection Groups.
 This is a strict requirement.
 The default is to preserve data ordering.

 * Configure reliability on a per-Message basis:
   This boolean property specifies whether an application considers it